-The Company's property interests are primarily at the exploration stage, with none of the Company's properties have known commercial quantities of minerals.
+The Company's property interests are primarily in the development and exploration stage.
+None of the Company's properties have known commercial quantities of minerals.
 Development of mineral properties involves a high degree of risk and few properties that are explored are ultimately developed into producing mines.
 The commercial viability of a mineral deposit is dependent upon a number of factors which are beyond the Company's control, including the attributes of the deposit, commodity prices, government policies and regulation and environmental protection.
 Fluctuations in the market prices of minerals may render resources and deposits containing relatively lower grades of mineralization uneconomic.
 Further exploration or delineation will be required before a final evaluation as to the economic and legal feasibility of any of the Company's properties is determined.
 Even if the Company completes its exploration programs and is successful in identifying mineral deposits, it will have to spend substantial funds on further drilling and engineering studies before it will know if it has a commercially viable mineral deposit.
 Most exploration projects do not result in the discovery of commercially mineable mineral deposits.

-Estimates of reserves and resources, mineral deposits and production costs can be affected by such factors as environmental permit regulations and requirements, indigenous communities' rights, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations and work interruptions.
+Estimates of Mineral Reserves and Mineral Resources, mineral deposits and production costs can be affected by such factors as environmental permit regulations and requirements, indigenous communities' rights, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations and work interruptions.
 As a result, there is a risk such estimates are inaccurate.
-For example, the 2017 PEA includes a resource estimate prepared by AMC in accordance with NI 43-101.
+For example, the 2017 PEA includes a Mineral Resource estimate prepared by AMC in accordance with NI 43- 101.
 The grade of precious and base metals ultimately discovered may differ from the indicated drilling results.
-If the grade of the resource was lower, there would be a negative impact on the economics of the Juanicipio Project.
-There can be no assurance that precious metals recovered in small-scale tests will be duplicated in large-scale tests under on-site conditions or in production scale.
-The probability of an individual prospect ever having reserves is extremely remote.
-If a property does not contain any reserves, any funds spent on exploration of that property will be lost.
+If the grade of the Mineral Resource was lower, there would be a negative impact on the economics of the Juanicipio Project.
+There can be no assurance that precious metals recovered in small-scale tests will be duplicated in large-scale tests under onsite conditions or in production scale.
+The probability of an individual prospect ever having Mineral Reserves is extremely remote.
+If a property does not contain any Mineral Reserves, any funds spent on exploration of that property will be lost.
 The failure of the Company to find an economic mineral deposit on any of its exploration concessions will have a negative effect on the Company.

-Estimates of mineral resources are based on interpretation and assumptions and are inherently imprecise.
+Estimates of Mineral Resources are based on interpretation and assumptions and are inherently imprecise.